-In 2008 Adam founded a non-profit that employs over 100 staff across the state that works to instill civic leadership skills in young Nebraskans, build civic health in our communities, and ensures our democracy is accessible to working Nebraskans, families and seniors.
+In 2008 Adam founded a non-profit that employs over 75 staff across the state in three offices that works to instill civic leadership skills in young Nebraskans, build civic health in our communities, and ensures our democracy is accessible to working Nebraskans, families and seniors.
 Since its founding, Adam has served professionally as the non-profit’s Executive Director.
 In addition to his day job, Adam teaches courses in constitutional law, public administration and American government at Doane and Nebraska Wesleyan universities.

 Adam, his wife Rachel and their dog Lily

 In 2014 Adam was elected to the Nebraska Legislature to represent Northeast Lincoln, winning 68 percent of the vote.
 He was re-elected in 2018 to a second term.
 He serves on the Education and Judiciary Committees where he focuses his legislative work on criminal justice issues and school policy.
 He also served on the Department of Corrections Special Investigative Committee.
-As a member of the Judiciary Committee for the last seven years, Senator Morfeld has introduced, co-sponsored and passed numerous criminal justice laws.
-In addition to his work on criminal justice issues, Senator Morfeld introduced and passed into law over 25 pieces of legislation focused on ending surprise medical bills, protecting Nebraskans’ online privacy, providing protections to ensure people recieve emergency treatment for drug and alcohol overdoses, and addressing sexual assault issues.
+As a member of the Judiciary Committee for the last seven years, Senator Morfeld has introduced, co-sponsored and passed numerous criminal justice laws that keep you and your family safe.
+In addition to his extensive work on criminal justice issues, Senator Morfeld introduced and passed into law over 25 pieces of legislation focused on ending surprise medical bills, protecting Nebraskans’ online privacy, providing protections to ensure people receive emergency treatment for drug and alcohol overdoses, and addressing sexual assault issues.